-Majority of cases in adults and children are of viral aetiology.
+Majority of cases of acute sinusitis in adults and children are of viral aetiology.

 Duration of symptoms more than 10 days often indicates bacterial cause.